Usher Syndrome (cont.)

 Genetic disorders can be caused by a change(s) in a gene.
 Every individual has two copies of the same gene.
 Genetic disorders are inherited in different ways.
 Usher syndrome is a recessive disorder.

-- a person must inherit a change in the same gene from each parent in order to
+- a person must inherit a change in the same gene from each parent in order to have the disorder

 - a person with one changed gene does not have the disorder, but can pass either the changed or the unchanged gene on to his or her child